Nursery 2022 - 2023

 Points to note

-Swimming lessons- We now have swimming on Fridays for the remainder of the academic year so all the Nursery children can take part.
+Swimming lessons- We have swimming lessons on Friday morrnings until the end of the summer term.
+Sessions will swap to Tuesday mornings in September.
 Please dress your child in jogging pants and either a school polo shirt or a PE top, and school jumper.
 You may wish to send them in our school PE tracksuit which you can purchase from Uniformity in Handbridge.
-The children can wear a school tracksuit on Thursdays as well, instead of school uniform, as we have PE on this day.
 Please can you send you child in shoes they can try to put on themselves.
-Shoes with laces are fine, if your child can tie them.
+Please no shoes with laces, unless your child can tie them.

-Forest School- Nursery will be having Forest School on Tuesdays afternoons from the 14th March 2023.
+Forest School- Nursery will be having Forest School on Tuesday mornings until the end of the summer term.
 Children DO NOT need to wear school uniform.
-They should come dressed in comfortable layers that covers arms and legs and bring in wellies and waterproof trousers and a jacket, or an all in one.
-Bring in two named waterproof bags, one for footwear and the other for clothes.
+They should come dressed in comfortable layers that covers arms and legs and bring in wellies and waterproof trousers and jacket, or an all in one.
+Bring in two named waterproof bags, one for dirty footwear and the other for clothes.
+Remember to bring a pair of shoes to change into for the afternoon session, if they stay all day.

 Extra websites you might like to try are:-